TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 The flag names specified for `surfaceFlags` or `surfaceContents` must correspond to the `name` value for existing flags defined in the `surfaceflags` or `contentflags` (respectively) of the `faceattribs` object.

 The `color` value must be a string of the form "R G B" or "R G B A".
 R G B and A are each a floating-point number from 0.0 to 1.0.
 If A is omitted it is assumed to be 1.0.

+#### Compilation Tools

+The optional `compilationTools` list identifies tool names that will appear in the [game configuration dialog](#game_configuration), allowing the user to associate these names with paths to tool executables.
+Such a name can be used as a variable in this game's [compilation profiles](#compiling_maps) to represent the associated path.

+Each element in the list is just an object with a `name` key.
+An example from the Quake game configuration that defines three compilation tools:

+    "compilationTools": [
+        { "name": "qbsp"},
+        { "name": "vis"},
+        { "name": "light"}
+    ]

 # Getting Involved